 - ½ cup Coconut Powder I used desiccated coconut powder

-- 1 tbsp Chili Powder adjust to tolerance level
+- 1 tablespoon Chili Powder adjust to tolerance level

 - 6 medium Garlic Cloves